Army of Africa (France): African Light Infantry

-The first two battalions of the Infanterie Legere d'Afrique were raised in 1832 for service in Algeria.
+The first two battalions of the Infanterie Légère d'Afrique were raised in 1832 for service in Algeria.
 Ironically known as les Joyeux (the "merry ones") these units were generally used for road and other construction work under harsh discipline.
 They were however used for combat service when circumstances demanded in Africa, Indochina and in France itself during World War I. Three battalions sent to France at the outbreak of World War II to work on fortifications, were rearmed in April 1940 and saw active service prior to the Fall of France.

 Officers of the African Light Infantry were seconded from other regiments as were some non-commissioned officers.
 Many NCOs were however former "Joyeux" who chose to remain with these unusual units and exercise authority, after they had completed their original terms of service.

 Desert troops

 Camel mounted Meharistes plus Compagnies Sahariennes (desert infantry and later mechanised troops) were maintained in the Sahara.
 The Foreign Legion provided mule mounted detachments for service in southern Algeria and, from 1940 to 1962, four of the Compagnies Sahariennes.

 In addition to the above, units or individuals from the mainland French Army were sometimes posted to service in North Africa, as were detachments of the Gendarmerie and the Tirailleurs Senegalais.